Elliebababa/LogicInComputerScience/README.md

 # LogicInComputerScience
-# some code in the course of LogicInComputerScience
+# some code from the course of LogicInComputerScience